 Default values for NS (the number of drone-producing queens) and ND (the number of drones fertilizing a queen) should be given.
 Usually this is something like 8-20 and e.g. 12.
 These values are taken for matings in the base population and also in later generations if there is a record without mate specified.
 Special attention should be given to NS in case of open mating.
 See for this Appendix 2.

 There is a parameter codetest that equals 1 if a thorough test is carried out on the proper sequence of the pedigree.
 A second part of that test takes a lot of time but usually doesn’t detect errors.
-For initial runs it may be useful to put codetest unequal 1 to limit the sequence test to the less time-consuming part, but ultimately codetest should be put to 1 to be pretty sure that inversion of the relationships matrix doesn’t create problems.
+For initial runs it may be useful to put codetest unequal 1 to limit the sequence test to the less time-consuming part, but ultimately codetest should be put to 1 to be pretty sure that inversion of the relationship matrix doesn’t create problems.

 Other variations in input are accommodated in pedigree-input.txt and are described below.